CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06a-content-understanding.md

 ## Summary

-In this lab, you created a Microsoft Foundry project and explored Azure AI Content Understanding for intelligent document and image processing.
-You used the Content Understanding playground to analyze sample documents and PCB images with the OCR/Read, Layout, and Receipt analyzers, gaining an understanding of how each analyzer extracts increasingly rich information from unstructured content.
-Finally, you reviewed the generated Python SDK sample code to learn how applications can integrate Azure AI Content Understanding for automated document analysis and structured information extraction, providing a foundation for building intelligent document processing solutions.
+In this lab, you used a pre-configured Microsoft Foundry resource and project to explore Azure AI Content Understanding for intelligent document and image processing.
+You used the Content Understanding playground to analyze sample documents and PCB images with the OCR/Read, Layout, and Receipt analyzers, and learned how each analyzer extracts progressively richer information from unstructured content.
+You also reviewed the generated Python SDK sample code to understand how applications can authenticate, submit documents for analysis, and process the structured results returned by Azure AI Content Understanding.
+Through these exercises, you gained hands-on experience building intelligent document processing solutions using Microsoft Foundry.

 ### Congratulations, you’ve successfully completed the hands-on lab!